AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/most-value-source-channel.md

 The lifetime revenue analysis we went over earlier lets you look at the average lifetime revenue of users acquired from different sources, but what about total lifetime revenue?
 This report will allow you to identify how much overall revenue users that registered during a specific time and from a specific source generate.

-To create this report in the Report Builder, add the **Revenue by user registration date** metric.
-If you have not [created this metric](../../data-user/reports/ess-manage-data-metrics.md) already, you can do so by replicating the **Revenue** metric and **changing the time stamp to User's creation date**.
+To create this report in the Report Builder, add the `Revenue by user registration date` metric.
+If you have not [created this metric](../../data-user/reports/ess-manage-data-metrics.md) already, you can do so by replicating the `Revenue` metric and changing the `time stamp` to User's `creation date`.
 After adding the metric, do the following:

-1. Set the **Time Period** to the registration period you want to analyze.
+1. Set the [!UICONTROL Time Period] to the registration period you want to analyze.
-1. Set the **Time Interval** to monthly.
+1. Set the [!UICONTROL Time Interval] to monthly.
-1. Set **Group By** to acquisition (or referral) source and select the sources you want to include.
+1. Set [!UICONTROL Group By] to acquisition (or referral) source and select the sources you want to include.
-1. For this example, we used the **stacked columns** chart type.
+1. For this example, we used the `stacked columns` chart type.

 Here is a visual walkthrough: